List of The Adventures of the Galaxy Rangers characters: Cybersteeds

-The Cybersteeds - robot horses.
-They feature prominently in the opening credits.
-The Cybersteeds ridden by the Galaxy Rangers are the most advanced animatronic robots so far designed by the scientists at BETA and the Long Shot Research facility.

-The Cybersteeds comprise fully intelligent Artificial Intelligences combined with robot chassis in the form of a horse - enabling speech, great stability, and speed over all types of terrain.
+The Cybersteeds are robotic horses designed by the scientists at BETA and the Long Shot Research facility.
+The Cybersteeds comprise fully intelligent artificial intelligences combined with robot chassis in the form of a horse - enabling speech, great stability, and speed over all types of terrain.

-Each Ranger has a Cybersteed matched to them, and each horse is built especially for his or her rider.
-The four horses are Triton (silver, Goose), Voyager (blue, Niko [although Doc often rides her]), Mel (tan, Doc [although Niko often rides him]), and Brutus (gold, Zachary Foxx [although he is listed as Z100 in the DVD booklet]).
-All the cybersteeds are presumed male except for Voyager, and their riders change after the second episode.
+Each Ranger has a Cybersteed matched to them, and each horse is built especially for their rider.
+The four horses are Triton (Goose's Cybersteed), Voyager (Niko's Cybersteed), Mel (Doc's Cybersteed), and Brutus (Zachary Foxx's Cybersteed).